BC-Consulting/FGDC-4-QGIS/README.md

 Unzip the downloaded GitHub repo into a convenient location on your computer.

-Copy the FGDC folder into a location accessible from QGIS SVG paths: *Settings -> Options -> System -> SVG paths*
+Copy the FGDC folder (not collections/FGDC) into a location accessible from QGIS SVG paths: *Settings -> Options -> System -> SVG paths*

 Open QGIS Style manager and import symbols from each xml file: *Settings -> Style Manager... -> Import/Export -> Import Item(s)...*